Conder named new head coach of Plainsmen

 “The job is going to be open and we are going to play the best guy,” he said.
 “Right now, those two guys are in the lead.
 They are doing some great stuff on the baseball diamond right now.
 Those two know my coaching style and my expectations.”

-One of Conder's first tasks will be replacing one of the best senior classes in Enid history, including star running back Luke Rauh who ran for 20 touchdowns last season and wide receiver Tykie Andrews who holds all of Enid's single-season receiving records.
+One of Conder’s first tasks will be replacing one of, if not the best senior class in Enid history, including star running back Luke Rauh, who ran for 20 touchdowns last season, and wide receiver Tykie Andrews, who holds all of Enid’s single-season receiving records.

-The Plainsmen also replace three defensive backs — Erik Lewis Jr., Markas Tommy and Devin Gaines.
+The Plaisnmen also replace three defensive backs — Erik Lewis Jr., Markas Tommy and Devin Gaines.

 Commented